 - Double smoked ham with maple mustard glaze.

 And here are some tasty sides that go well with both recipes;

 - 1.5 tbps Smoke Kitchen Honey Garlic rub or as much as needed per size of ham

 - ¼ cup Dijon mustard

 - Apply Dijon mustard all over the entire ham.

 - Using your rub, season the ham liberally on all sides and place onto your smoker.

-- Combine the leftover pineapple juice, brown sugar, maple syrup, honey and butter in a saucepan, bring to a simmer and reduce until the sauce has thickened slightly.
+- Combine the brown sugar, maple syrup, honey and butter in a saucepan, bring to a simmer and reduce until the sauce has thickened slightly.

 - When the internal temperature of the ham reaches 130°F it is time to apply a good slathering of glaze.

 - Finish cooking until the internal temperature reaches 140-145°F.